ecmwf/datacube-spec/spec/query.md

 ```
 * Ranges are specified as a dictionary specifying the start, end and (optionally) step.
 * Lists of values are specified as a JSON list.
-* Individual values can be specified just as in a [key](key.md), or as a single-value list.
+* Individual values can be specified just as in a [identifier](identifier.md), or as a single-value list.
 * It is also valid to use MARS-like syntax for ranges and lists:
     * `"date": "20240101/to/20240103"`
-* A query is indistinguishable from a key if all the values are simple individual values.
+* A query is indistinguishable from an identifier if all the values are simple individual values.

 **YAML**
 ```YAML